-The South Shore Parking Garages Repairs project addresses the present needs of the Braintree Garage and Quincy Adams Garages to extend the operable service life of each facility and improve safety.
-This project includes structural concrete repairs and repairs of parking deck membranes; replacement of damaged expansion joints; drainage system replacement; improved parking space layout increasing the overall number of spaces; upgrades to fire alarm, cctv, electrical, and power systems; full replacement of the lighting and electrical system at Quincy Adams Garage.
-Also included are upgrades to comply with accessibility requirements, restoration of garage employee office areas and the North Quincy Station bathrooms.
-Accessibility upgrades include two new elevators at the Braintree Garage; providing more accessible spaces at each garage level near the elevators; improved signage; better circulation for accessibility vehicles, wheel chair access and pedestrian movement.
+The South Shore Parking Garages project addresses the present needs of the Braintree Station Parking Garage and Quincy Adams Station Parking Garage to extend the operable service life of each facility and improve safety.
+The project includes structural concrete repairs and repairs of parking deck membranes; replacement of damaged expansion joints; sanitary and storm water drainage system replacement; improved parking space layout increasing the overall number of spaces; upgrades to fire alarm, CCTV, electrical, and emergency power systems and full replacement of the lighting systems.
+Accessibility upgrades include two new elevators at the Braintree Garage; providing more accessible spaces at each garage level near the elevators; improved way-finding signage; better circulation for accessibility vehicles, wheel chair access and pedestrian movement.
 Bicycle amenities will be enhanced and improved at both garages as well as providing charging stations for electric vehicles.
 A small portion of the project will repair and allow the reopening of the two currently closed bathrooms located in the paid lobby of the North Quincy Station main head house.

 This project presently has three construction contracts.
-The first two contracts are early action contracts and focus on immediate safety issues.
+The first two contracts are early action contracts and focus on immediate emergency repairs.

-- Contract Two is on-going and began in May 2015.
-Work under this contract provides repair of deteriorated garage- areas that need immediate attention to keep the garage safe and maintain operations.
-Work under this contract is planned to be completed in April 2015.
+- Contract Two was completed on March 3, 2017.
+Work under this contract provided repair of deteriorated garage- areas that need immediate attention to keep the garage safe and maintain operations.

 - Contract Three is planned to be the final contract.
 This construction contract will